Power Apps Performance: Speed Up Your App with the Concurrent Function (Parallel Processing Experiment)

 If these operations (ProcessA or ProcessB) involve connecting to multiple data sources such as Dataverse or SharePoint, accessing them concurrently (in parallel) can significantly improve your app’s performance.

-The Concurrent function is undoubtedly a powerful tool, but there are two important points to keep in mind when using it.
+The Concurrent function is undoubtedly a powerful tool, but there are two important points to keep in mind.

 The first point is that not all processes may run in parallel depending on the device or browser used to execute the app.